 Unawatuna is regarded as the most popular touristic destination among the south beaches in Sri Lanka.
 This place is a special place for swimming and it is widely known as a family-friendly beach.
 The place consists of a small bay, which is protected by coral reefs and you can actually discover Unawatuna on foot instead of dodging on buses on the bustling main road.
 The entire atmosphere of the place is unperturbed, which brings a lot of Russians and Europeans to the place.

 The location of Unawatuna is on the south coast of Sri Lanka and as stated earlier that it is protected by a wide curving; the bay is located five kilometers from the city of Galle.
 The legends say that Unawatuna was made from a piece of earth from the Himalaya, which had fallen from hanuman in the Ramayanaya epic.
-Whatever the legends say, this place is exciting and it is perfect for snorkeling and driving activities.
+Whatever the legends say, this place is exciting and it is perfect for snorkeling in Sri Lanka and driving activities.
 So, let’s have an in-depth look at the Unawatuna travel guide.